What is Next Generation Networks (NGN)? Why NGN?

 Introduction to the NGN concept

-ITU defines Next Generation Network (NGN) as “a packet-based network able to provide telecommunication services and able to make use of multiple broadband, QoS-enabled transport technologies and in which service-related functions are independent from underlying transport related technologies.
+ITU defines Next Generation Network (NGN) as “a packet-based network able to provide telecommunication services and able to make use of multiple broadbands, QoS-enabled transport technologies and in which service-related functions are independent of underlying transport-related technologies.

 Convergence between Telecom and Internet